 ZZ⊙= ξX⊙+Y⊙+2ξ-1Z⊙ (4)

 and scale the metals abundance according to .
 We also scale nitrogen with Z2 due to secondary nitrogen production when N is synthesized from C and O (Baldwin et al. 1991, K97).
 For the subsolar case (Z = 0.2 Z⊙), we also add cosmic rays around log(nH) = 7 because the gas becomes partly molecular and these can contribute to excitation.
-In the following we discuss the general effects of different metallicities on the strengths of the emission lines.
+In the following section we discuss the general effects of different metallicities on the strengths of the emission lines.

 General Features

+First, our high-resolution simulations show that with increasing metallicity, there is a distinct pocket of very little emission at low φH and low nH.
+This region, the bottom left corner of the LOC plane, is an area that past researchers have studied extensively (see §3.1.4 for more about their studies and our representation of their parameter range on the LOC plane).
+This pocket of no emission was only present in our high-metallicity (5.0 Z⊙) simulations.
+The simulations in this region were only completing a few zones in Cloudy before reaching the lower temperature limit (4000 K), which was not allowing the gas to become ionized.
+In the regions where there was emission, Cloudy was running 90-130 zones.

+When the electron temperature cut-off was relaxed (lowered from the default value of 4000 K), this pocket of no emission began to fill in, finally disappearing when the temperature cut-off was relaxed to 500 K. The pocket of no emission was neither present in our solar simulations nor in our subsolar simulations.

+This feature was especially noticeable for the H and He recombination lines since they typically emit strongly along a constant ionization parameter, but was present across all the emission lines (including metals) from the UV to the IR.

-Second, it should also be noted that the effects of our step function to reflect dust sublimation (§3.2) become increasingly with increasing metallicity. ridge of emission a log(φH) 1
+Second, it should also be noted that the effects of our step function to reflect dust sublimation (§3.2) become increasingly pronounced with increasing metallicity.
+The ridge of emission at 17 < log(φH) < 18 is much more distinct at 5.0 Z⊙ than at solar metallicities.

-Finally, metallicity islands of emission evident in the optical emission lines more prominent.
+Finally, increasing metallicity makes the islands of emission evident in the optical emission lines more prominent.
 In the regions of the second, smaller peak, there is an ionization jump experienced by the elements that are exhibiting this double peak feature.
-This ionization jump creates strong emission in these regions, causing the double peak feature that we have noted.
-Specifically, the island of emission feature is evident in UV lines (i.e. C III] λ1907 and [O II] λ2471), optical lines (i.e. all the sulfur lines, [O III] λ4959, [N II] λ5755, and [O I] λ6300), and even the IR emission lines (i.e. [O II] λ7325 and [S III] λ 9069see Figure ).
+This ionization jump creates strong emission in these regions, causing the double peak feature that we have noted (originally in §3.3.2).
+Specifically, the island of emission feature is evident in UV lines (i.e. C III] λ1907 and [O II] λ2471), optical lines (i.e. all the sulfur lines, [O III] λ4959, [N II] λ5755, and [O I] λ6300), and even the IR emission lines (i.e. [O II] λ7325 and [S III] λ 9069; see Figure 5).

 4.2.1 UV Emission Lines

 Figure 5a displays the equivalent widths across the LOC plane for selected UV emission lines as function of metallicity.
-In general, we observe that most of the UV emission lines increase in strength with increasing metallicity.Following Ferland et al. (1996) and K97, we will specifically discuss the relationships between oxygen, nitrogen, carbon, and helium.
+In general, we observe that most of the shorter-wavelength UV emission lines increase in strength (peaks as well as emission across the LOC plane) with increasing metallicity (see Figure 5, rows a-c).
+Many of the longer-wavelength UV emission lines decrease in strength (peaks as well as emission across the LOC plane) with increasing metallicity (see Figure 5, rows d and e), with Mg as the exception (see Figure 5, row f).
+Following Ferland et al. (1996) and K97, we will specifically discuss the relationships between oxygen, nitrogen, carbon, and helium.